EU adds head of Russian Orthodox church to oil sanctions

 And one of those being listed next week, Marina Mordashova, showed how Russians used their relatives to create complex money trails.

-She was the wife of a previously sanctioned Russian oligarch, Alexey Mordashov, who part owned the TUI tourist firm.
+She is the wife of a previously sanctioned Russian oligarch, Alexey Mordashov, who part owned the TUI tourist firm.

 But "according to sources made available to the German Federal Financial Supervisory Authority (BaFin) and the German Federal Criminal Police Office (BKA), Alexey Mordashov has transferred his shares of the travel giant TUI and the gold company Nordgold together worth more than €1.5bn to his wife Marina Mordashova through various offshore companies," the draft EU note said.

-These included two firms in EU state Cyprus — Unifirm Limited and Rayglow Limited — as well as ones in UK protectorate and tax haven the British Virgin Islands.
+The shell firms included two in EU state Cyprus — Unifirm Limited and Rayglow Limited — as well as ones in UK protectorate and tax haven the British Virgin Islands.

 The EU took pains to justify its ban on the three Russian media channels.